Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations

 \subsection{Multiple Trotter steps for $N=4$}

 In order to reach long simulation times while keeping the error under control, the standard approach is to divide the full interval into time steps which are then approximated using a short-time approximation.
-For a system of $ N = 4 $ neutrinos, initially in the state $ \ket{\Psi_0}$, this can be done through the sequential application of the scheme depicted in Fig.~\ref{circuit_total} for a number of time steps $k$ obtaining the final state
+For a system of $ N = 4 $ neutrinos, initially in the state $ \ket{\Psi_0}$, this can be done through the sequential application of the scheme depicted in Fig.~\ref{circuit_total} for a number of time steps $k$, obtaining the final state

-For the results shown in this section we used $k\in[1,10]$ with a time step $ dt = 4 \, \mu^{-1} $.
-Also in this case, in order to exploit the specific features of the trapped-ions machine, we have carried out the simulations in pairs in which the first 4 neutrinos are evolved up to a time $ T = kdt $ and the last 4 up to $ T = (k + 1) dt $.
-This means that the circuit to simulate the first two times $ T = 1$ and $ T = 2 $ contains 18 $ ZZ $ gates applied to the first 4 qubits and 36 to the last 4.
-We summarize the gate counts needed to simulate the system up to a certain evolution time $ T = kdt $, divided into number of two-qubit $ZZ$ gates and one-qubit $SU(2)$ unitaries, in Tab.~\ref{number_gates}.
-For each step we need $6\times3$ two qubit gates while, exploiting cancellations between neighboring pair propagators, the number of general single qubit rotations needed scales as $32\times k+4$.
+For the results shown in this section, we used $k\in[1,10]$ with a time step $ dt = 4 \, \mu^{-1} $.
+Also in this case, in order to exploit the specific features of the trapped-ion machine, we have carried out the simulations in pairs in which the first four neutrinos are evolved up to a time $ T = kdt $ and the last four up to $ T = (k + 1) dt $.
+This means that the circuit to simulate the first two times $ T = 1$ and $ T = 2 $ contains 18 $ ZZ $ gates applied to the first four qubits and 36 to the last four.
+We summarize the gate counts needed to simulate the system up to a certain evolution time $ T = kdt $, divided into the number of two-qubit $ZZ$ gates and one-qubit $SU(2)$ unitaries, in Table~\ref{number_gates}.
+For each step we need $6\times3$ two-qubit gates while, exploiting cancellations between neighboring pair propagators, the number of general single-qubit rotations needed scales as $32\times k+4$.

-In this quantum machine measurements are carried out by default at the end of the circuit.
+In this quantum machine, measurements are carried out by default at the end of the circuit.
 Our simulations include two independent circuits applied on two separate blocks of qubits where the first ends before the second.
-This means that the first 4 qubits are subject to idle errors which, in the case of trapped-ions, are mainly related to dephasing.
-One way to improve the simulation could be to use a Dynamical Decoupling approach \cite{das2021adapt} consisting in applying to idle qubits a sequence of single-qubit gates that have the overall effect of an identity.
+This means that the first four qubits are subject to idle errors which, in the case of trapped ions, are mainly related to dephasing.
+One way to improve the simulation is to use a Dynamical Decoupling approach \cite{das2021adapt} consisting in applying to idle qubits a sequence of single-qubit gates that have the overall effect of an identity.